so-sc/sosc-website/src/contents/blogs/2018-08-09--associate-android-developer-certification/index.md

 If you wish to get into Android development and want to start making apps and a name for yourself, firstly be consistent, there are tough times when code breaks, nothing seems to work and everything just falls apart.
 You've got to stay strong and believe in yourself.
 I'm not an expert Android Developer either, I rectify my errors, learn new stuffs every day because Android platform is always evolving and there's a certain thrill in developing for a mobile platform that has over millions of users and growing.

 Start with the basics like Creating new Activities, Sending data from one activity to another and try different styles by changing accent colors.

+## What's the whole point of this post?

+By now you probably might think this post is all about me bragging my AAD certification.
+Well, the answer is : Yes and No, and No Again!😐

+All I **ever** want from this post is to '__inspire you__' and make one thing clear that, If you have interest and passion towards something, make sure you follow your passion and work on it.
+I usually get a lot of questions like, "How to make an App?", "How do I start with Android?" etc. and I usually reply with "If you want to start, just go ahead.
+But be Persistent, don't stop learning and always appreciate open-source code."✌🏻

 ## Some useful resource links